 In the Junior School, the English curriculum seeks to consolidate and build on the handwriting, writing, grammar, spelling and reading skills that were started in the Infant School.
 Separate Grammar, Spelling and Dictation lessons take place as part of English Language lessons each week as well as two general Writing lessons.
 Our choice of Literature texts are all classics which have stood the test of time.
 Pupils have a Literature text and a more contemporary Read Aloud read to them every term, meaning pupils enjoy 24 good books during their years in the Junior School.
 In Year 5 or 6 a Shakespeare play is studied and performed.

-We aim for students to leave Juniors equipped with good personal reading habits, a body of great literature that they have enjoyed, and with the ability to write in a variety of styles using a clear cursive script.
+We aim for students to leave the Junior School equipped with good personal reading habits, a body of great literature that they have enjoyed, and with the ability to write in a variety of styles using a clear cursive script.

 All Infant and Junior School classes memorise a poem every half-term, which is performed at an assembly for other pupils and for parents.
-Over seven years, pupils will, therefore, memorise more than 40 poems.
+Over seven years, pupils will memorise more than 40 poems.

-In Literature, each year group studies a selection of core texts including Shakespearian drama, poetry and prose.
-A Read Aloud text is also enjoyed every term without critical analysis.
-Recitation of poetry is an important part of the curriculum and every term each class learns a poem to perform at assembly at the end of term.
+In Literature each class studies a selection of core texts including Shakespearean drama, poetry and prose.
+An Essential Read text is also enjoyed every term without critical analysis.
+Recitation of poetry is an important part of the curriculum and every term each class learns a poem to perform at an assembly.

 The performance element of our drama study is important.
-Trips to the theatre are arranged throughout the school year to enrich the students’ appreciation and understanding of the plays.
-Our central location gives us access to many great performances locally and there is also an annual trip to The Globe Theatre in London, where the pupils take part in a lively and informative drama workshop.
+Trips to the theatre are arranged every school year to enrich the students’ appreciation and understanding of the plays.

 We encourage our pupils to read for pleasure continually.
 Over the summer we provide some carefully chosen titles for each year group to choose from, so that they can broaden their reading experience.